 The #ToysAndDiversity campaign aims at detecting and putting a light on gender stereotypes in toys catalogues and shops but also aims at showing whether the toys are inclusive towards children with disabilities and with migrant background.

 COFACE Families Europe launched the #ToysAndDiversity campaign in December 2015.
 We started with a social media campaign and the launch of a European study on toy catalogues.
-One year after, thanks to all of you that responded to the #stereotypehunting on social media along 2016, COFACE Members and other partners, we are ready to launch the first outcomes of this project.
+One year after, COFACE Members and other partners, launched the first outcomes of this project.

 On the basis of the study, COFACE Families Europe developed six key principles with a view to raising awareness of our key concerns in relation to toy marketing and advertising.
-The headline principles are the following (see details in the study):
+The headline principles are the following (see details):